Sherlock2019/Real-Smart-Apps-Rust/README.md

 -   Off-chain Services  : Determine any off-chain services needed, such as a server to host the frontend or an oracle to provide real-world data.

 2. Develop the Smart Contract in Rust
-Rust smart contracts for blockchain platforms like NEAR, Solana, or Parity Substrate are written using specific SDKs provided by those platforms.
-For this example, let's assume we're using NEAR's SDK.
+Rust smart contracts for blockchain platforms like  ETH , NEAR, Solana, or Polkadot  are written using specific SDKs provided by those platforms.

 -   Set Up the Rust Environment  : Install Rust and the necessary toolchains.
 -   Write the Smart Contract  : Implement the smart contract logic in Rust, using the platform's SDK.